Automatic-Entrepreneur/Automatic-Entrepreneur/CompaniesHouse/README.md

-# Everything in CompaniesHouse is wrapped in two classes.
+# Everything in CompaniesHouse is wrapped in three classes.

 Documentation for these is in the code